 If you read these articles, you will learn a lot!

-Most physical pain is the result of chronically tight muscles and, in order to get lasting relief, you need to engage in an active learning process to train your nervous system to release chronic muscular contraction.
+Most physical pain is the result of chronically tight muscles and, in order to get lasting relief, you need to engage in an active learning process to release chronic muscular contraction.
 This requires for you to be highly aware of your own internal experiences, your own "soma".
 Key to know, only the sensory/motor tract can tell muscles to contract or release!

 This class offers slow, gentle, relaxing educational movements which cause the sensory/motor neuron tract in the Cortex to become aware of muscular tension that has become so familiar that the Cortex "forgot" about it.
 In Somatics, this is called SMA, Sensory Motor Amnesia.
 Familiar patterns move to the Sub-Cortex where they will not change until told to by the sensory/motor tract in the Cortex.
 In the case of walking, ice skating, holding a spoon, it is excellent that the familiar and learned movement moves to the Sub-Cortex.
 It allows us incredible coordination and the power to not have to relearn how to make any movement, every time.
 However, whether from a mental, emotion or physical source, maladaptive (more harmful than helpful) patterns of movement and contraction, also are stored in the Sub-Cortex.
 These begin to affect skeletal structure--which then pulls on other muscles, puts pressure on joints, may move us out of alignment which may affect internal organs, breathing, blood flow, etc. In short, a long held contraction can be the source, the cause, of all kinds of pain.

 While this class will vary in exercises, it is an intention to teach every person the core sequence of daily movements, that reset the brain and body to a relaxed state each day.
 This not a stretching class, but an education to release the muscles from a habit of tension.
 We learn to use the normal engage/release mechanics of the Cortex and Sub-Cortex.